CancerGUIDE: Cancer Guideline Understanding via Internal Disagreement Estimation: Error Analysis

 \section{Error Analysis}

 We find that 40.42\% of all errors made by models on human-annotated clinical text are flagged within the top 5 points of confusion by the model itself during its internal rollouts.
 This enables practitioners to refine instructions, perform fine-tuning, or apply other interventions to address these frequent errors—without relying on human annotations to detect them.
+Figure~\ref{fig:ea_comparison} shows the overlap between errors identified by model consistency vs. the true errors made by the model against human annotated data.
 Discrepancies mostly arise around guideline compliance and tumor staging, indicating that models struggle to differentiate between non-compliant and compliant cases with high accuracy as well as are unable to leverage parametric knowledge to perform tumor staging.
 Potential interventions could be training a model specifically for either task or providing additional context with clear instructions regarding clinical expectations.